tsackton/taelgar/Cosmology/Religions/Mos Numena/Mos Numena.md

 ---
-tags: [religion/mosnumena, background, status/unknown]
+tags: [religion/mosnumena, background, status/needswork/wip]
 name: Mos Numena
 aliases: [Eight Divines]
 ---
 # Mos Numena

-The practices and traditions associated with the worship of the Eight Divines are known, broadly, as Mos Numera, from the Drankorian for the Way of the Divine, although in common usage these worship traditions are usually just called ‘the Way’.
+The practices and traditions associated with the worship of the Eight Divines are known, broadly, as Mos Numera, from the Drankorian for the Way of the Divine.

-This tradition is a set of practices, rituals, and beliefs that have grown up aroun the worship of the Eight Divines, and broadly, follows several basic tenets:
+This tradition is a set of practices, rituals, and beliefs that have grown up around the worship of the Eight Divines, and broadly, follows several basic tenets:

 * The gods have a personal relationship with all, and priests are not the only source of prayer and blessing
 * Practices, places, and people who have been blessed in the past are more likely to be blessed in the future - and remembering the past blessings ensures this
 * The gods speak to humans in signs, riddles, and omens -- rarely are they clear

+Although there are eight named divines, they are best thought of archetypes - these are not deities with distinct personalities, feelings, and human emotions, but rather personifications are forces.

 The Eight Divines are: